aepsych.benchmark

 Returns:

-A test function taking a [b x 2] array of points and returning the psychometric function value at those points.
+A test function taking a [b x 2] tensor of points and returning the psychometric function value at those points.

 Return type: